 Most repair rates are good, so the edge should be with a better repair experience after the sale.

 Should You Buy an Extended Warranty for an Induction Cooktop?

 As I have said in every blog post, you should NEVER buy an extended warranty from a company without actual service behind the agreement.

 Most warranty providers simply call centers and outsource the repair to the cheapest servicer in your area.

-On a difficult repair like induction, that rate will never match the cost of the repair.
+On a difficult repair like induction, that rate will never match the repair cost.
 In that case, save your money and hope for the best.

 So it's up to you.
-Don't be pushed into an extended warranty and ask a ton of questions on who will be providing the repair.
+Don't be pushed into an extended warranty and ask many questions on who will be providing the repair.

 Read More: Are Appliance Extended Warranties Worth It?

 Induction Cooktops at Yale Appliance in Hanover

 Induction is a product you should consider for cooking, venting, safety, and cleanability.
 It is by far the best performing cooking type and has excellent reliability.